This post is also available in: हिन्दी (Hindi)

 • Ventilator: some patients may not be able to breath on their own.
 These patients are put on ventilator which does the functioning of inhaling and exhaling for the person.

-• Monitors to assess blood pressure, breathing rate, oxygen saturation, pulse rate and electrical activity of heart.
+• Monitors to assess blood pressure, breathing rate, oxygen saturation, pulse rate and electrical activity of heart for Head injury Treatment.

 • Intracranial pressure (ICP) monitor: a small catheter is placed inside the head to monitor CSF pressure which can alert the doctors in case of increased ICP.

 • Feeding tube: is inserted through the nose into the stomach to provide feed or any medicine in form of liquid.

 • EEG: to monitor electrical activity of the brain to detect seizure in these patients.

 • Sedatives and painkillers: in severe brain injury these medicines may help by inducing relaxation, avoiding altered or agitated behavior and to prevent pain.

 • Diuretics or medicines to control ICP: the medicines for Head injury Treatment help to reduce swelling in the brain and to manage intracranial pressure.
 They act by withdrawing excessive water from the brain to be excreted into urine.